 The lesson was suspended.

 I became increasingly aware that there was a great need for support for refugees apart from the German course, and so I began to deal more and more with the subject of psyche and trauma on a practical and scientific level.
 I researched on existing psychosocial institutions, took part in training and attended additional courses, read scientific literature and sought a dialogue with leading experts in trauma research.
 Finally, I found new opportunities for people suffering from severe stress in search for a mindful attitude.
 In 2017 I attended an advanced training in Salzburg with Jon Kabat-Zinn, one of the leading scientists in the field of mindfulness.
-It was there that I first heard about Mindfulness in Arabic.
+It was there that I heard about a project in the Middle East.
 It’s about the development of free online trauma-sensitive mindfulness exercises in Arabic specifically created for refugees with the aim of regulating emotions and reducing stress.
-Mindfulness in Arabic is implemented by the ToWo Group in the Middle East.

-In the context of Mindfulness for Austria we aim to develop the online exercises further to include additional languages and to make use of these exercises in already existing organizations in the psychosocial domain as well as to promote them for German courses in Austria.
-Mindfullness is at the core of Mindfulness for Austria, therefore the project moved from the language school Spinx Lingua to the nonprofit organization MARA in 2021.
-On this occasion Mindfulness for Austria was officially founded.
-At this point we would like to thank Sphinx Lingua for making Mindfulness for Austria possible.
+In the context of Mindfulness for Austria we aim to develop free trauma-sensitive online mindfulness exercises in the languages of refugees and to make use of these exercises in already existing organizations in the psychosocial domain as well as to promote them for German courses in Austria.
+Mindfullness is at the core of Mindfulness for Austria, therefore the project moved from the language school Spinx Lingua to the nonprofit organization MARA ○ Mindfully Experiencing Life in 2021.
+At this point we would like to thank Sphinx Lingua and the organization from the Middle East for making Mindfulness for Austria possible.